LakshanMartin/OOSE/Assignments/Assignment2/MarsRover/criteria.md

 Given that the MVC system was not appropriate for this application, I opted to package parts of my software based on the individual design patterns I used and the containment of specific tasks.
 I felt that this appropriately isolated sections of my code into specific categories based on their use and implementation.
 These packages are listed below:

+- rover
+  - Contains all the external API classes.
 - ApiObserverPattern
   - Contains classes required to implement the Observer Design Pattern
 - CommandsStrategyPattern